SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 You will be given some lines of input until you receive the line `Purchase`.

-For the line to be valid it should be in the following format:
+The line is valid when it is in the following format:

 `>>{furniture name}<<{price}!{quantity}`

-The price can be floating point number or whole number.
+The price can be a floating point number or an integer number.

 Store the names of the furniture and the total price.

-In the end print out each bought furniture on separate line in the format:
+In the end print out each bought furniture on a separate line in the format:

 `Bought furniture:
 {1st name}